bitkarrot/khatru/pfpcache/README.md

 - `upstream_relays`: List of Nostr relays to fetch profiles from
 - `max_concurrent`: Maximum number of concurrent profile fetches
 - `cache_expiration_days`: Number of days to cache profile pictures for
+- `max_cache_size_mb`: Maximum size of the cache in megabytes (LRU cache will remove least recently used files when this limit is exceeded)
+- `lru_check_interval`: Interval in minutes to check and clean the LRU cache

 ## Running